Stankec/hacker_news_ranking/README.md

 # Hacker News Ranking

-Add a roubust ranking system that deteriates over time to your application.
+Add a robust ranking system that deteriorates over time to your application.
 This system is used by sites the like of Reddit and Hacker News to rank their posts by 'hottest' or 'trending'.